Build a Smart Wallet Funding app with OnchainKit

 - Implement balance checking and conditional rendering

-- Use the Fund component to allow users to add funds to their wallet
+- Use the Fund component to allow users to add buy tokens from their wallet without leaving your app

 Prerequisites